A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 Visit Austin Museums

-We highlighted some of the best cultural spots on the UT campus, but there are other intriguing museums in Austin to visit.
-Any of these are fantastic options for fun things to do in Austin when it rains.
+We highlighted some of the best cultural spots at UT, but there are other intriguing venues in Austin to visit.

-Featuring exhibits and art installations by local Texas artists, The Contemporary is an Austin city center art museum.
+Featuring exhibits and art installations by local Texas artists, The Contemporary is conveniently located in the city center.

 Those planning an Austin Itinerary for families won’t want to miss Thinkery, a fun hands-on learning museum designed especially for kids.

 Offering a heaping dose of nostalgia, the Texas Toy Museum is a blast from the past!
-The venue features toys and memorabilia from the past – including action figures and arcade with old school games.
-Plus, in true Austin style, they have a bar.
+It features toys and memorabilia from the past – including action figures and arcade with old school games.

 A small museum dedicated to Latino artworks, Mexic-Arte actually provides guided tours that help explain the stories behind the art.
 Additionally, the museum offers free admission on Sundays.